 The LGBT Bar is proud to be leading the effort to ban gay and trans “panic” defenses across the country.
 In 2013, The American Bar Association unanimously approved a resolution – introduced by The Bar – calling for an end to these heinous defense arguments.
-Since then, the states of California, Illinois, and Rhode Island have banned such defenses.
+Since then, the states of California, Illinois, Rhode Island, and Nevada have banned such defenses.
 Legislation is pending federally as well as in multiple states and the District of Columbia.

 What is the gay and trans “panic” defense?